Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     Click this button to save any changes

 - *Mode*
-   Click this drop-down list to select if and when to display the *Age verification* pop-up window when selecting an offer with age rating.
+   Click this drop-down list to select if and when to display the *Age verification* window when selecting an offer with age rating.
 For detailed information, see [Verify age](../Operation/02_SelectOffer.md#verify-the-age).
 The following settings are available:

    - **Always**
     The cashier is always asked when an offer with an age verification necessary is added to the basket.